mivanit/numerical-PDE-nonsense/notes.md

 ## Lab 4

 - CFL
-  - CFL is the numerical wavespeed
+  - CFL is the ratio of exact wavespeed over numerical wavespeed
 - amplification factor $Q$
   - plug Fourier modes into scheme
   - $Q$ has the CFL baked into it